Vanane/TotoBotKey/README.md

 ## Why tho ?
 I've yet to find a satisfying replacement on Linux, and more specifically on Wayland.
 Apparently, KDE's macro tool is complete enough to do most stuff, but I believe that a single script ~~to rule them all~~ that handles everything feels easier to use and manage.
-Also, versioning:tm: capable !
+Also, versioning™-capable !

 ## What do I need ?
 - A computer and an OS that uses Wayland